corda/corda-docs-portal/content/en/platform/corda/5.0/key-concepts/fundamentals/application-networks/_index.md

 	 figcaption="Global State"
 >}}

-There is no single storage point or distribution of data globally.
+As shown in the following diagram, there is no single storage point or distribution of data globally.
 Each identity locally stores the slices of the global state it needs to, either because:
 * it is a direct participant in a mutation of the global state.
 * it was added as an interested party by a participant.